 There are many tutorials around the web, to help you get creative.
 Check out my pinterest board by clicking the link below.

 I discovered this tool from Bowdabra.
 I watched a video on making hairbands for girls and I decided to order one for myself.

 I am very excited to have a tool to easily make the baby headbands I use in my costume creations on TopHatcostumes@etsy.com.
-Below is what I bought from Amazon.com.
-I have added a video so you can see how it works.
-Have a look.
+Click this Bowdabra link for a Youtube.com video for how it works.